neondatabase/website/content/docs/import/import-from-neon.md

     postgres://<user>:<password>@ep-polished-water-579720.us-east-2.aws.neon.tech/<dbname>
     ```

 4. Prepare your import command.
-It will look something like this:
+It will look similar to this one:

     ```bash
     pg_dump postgres://<user>:<password>@ep-dawn-union-749234.us-east-2.aws.neon.tech/<dbname> | psql postgres://<user>:<password>@ep-polished-water-579720.us-east-2.aws.neon.tech/<dbname>
     ```

 5. Run the import command from your terminal or command window.
 6. If you no longer require the old project, you can remove it.
-See [Delete a project](../manage/projects#delete-a-project).
+See [Delete a project](../manage/projects#delete-a-project) for instructions.

 ## Need help?